 Apply to volunteer in the SCSC

-The SCSC is not currently accepting applications.
-Please check back in Winter Quarter.
+The SCSC is not currently not accepting applications at this time.
+Please check back for possible volunteer opportunities in the future.